Wright Brothers Memorial

 Ancient History

-Since 1978, the United States Air Force has held an annual ceremony at the memorial on December 17th to honor the anniversary of the Wright brothers' first flight.
-During this event, a high-ranking Air Force official gives a brief presentation, and a wreath is laid at the base of the memorial, followed by a ceremonial aircraft flyover.
+Since 1978, the United States Air Force has held a touching annual ceremony here every December 17th to commemorate the anniversary of the Wright brothers' first flight.
+During this solemn event, a high-ranking Air Force official speaks, a wreath is placed at the memorial's base, and aircraft perform a ceremonial flyover - a fitting tribute that connects past achievements with present-day aviation.

 All Features & Facilities